Rohit1412/Fresh-Fish-Classification/README.md

 ## Contributing
 We welcome contributions to the Fresh Fish Classification Project!
 If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.

-## Acknowledgments
-- Special thanks to [Dataset Source] for providing the fish image dataset.
-- Appreciation for the open-source libraries and tools that made this project possible.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.